Flexberry/flexberry.github.io/pages/guides/base-tech/information-system-design/gbt_uml.en.md

 If the book was written by multiple authors, it is stored in a table of each of the authors.

 ### Option # 4
-The airline wants to get the answers to these questions about their aircraft: `Сколько seats in the Boeing 727?` How many engines?
+The airline wants to get the answers to these questions about their aircraft: «How many seats in a Boeing 727?» How many engines?
 What is the average age of a Boeing 746 in our fleet?
 Who is the chief mechanic, responsible for maintenance of aircraft number 1388?
-What company made this plane?`
+What company made this plane?»

 ### Option # 5
-The city administration N wants answers to the questions: `Какой the maximum amount of memory possible from the IBM PC, Macintosh II, Pentium I,II,III?
+The city administration N wants answers to the questions: «What is the maximum amount of memory possible from the IBM PC, Macintosh II, Pentium I,II,III?
 One of the employees there in the office computer?
 One is a computer with a serial number 4538842?
-What is its RAM and HDD?`
+What is its RAM and HDD?»

 ### Option # 6
 Student has several objects, each of which known the name, the number of hours of study rooms